 The answer is simple.

-Instagram (and most social media platforms) want to keep users on the app, so it pushes out reels and posts planned to hook the viewer.
+Instagram (and most social media apps) want to keep users on the platform, so it pushes out reels and posts planned to hook the viewer.
 The algorithm tracks how long they stay on the video or post (in technical terms, it’s called dwell time).
-The longer the dwell time, the more it signals the algorithm to keep putting that content in front of the user.
+The longer the dwell time, the more it signals the social media algorithm to keep putting that content in front of the user.

 That’s what happened to Jeff.